TritonDataCenter/node-manta/docs/man/msign.md

 time-expiring URLs that can be shared with others.
 This is useful to generate HTML links, for example.

-The default expiration for URLs is 5 minutes from `now`, but this can be changed with the `expires` option.
+The default expiration for URLs is 1 hour from `now`, but this can be changed with the `expires` option.
 The expires option is designed to be used in conjunction with the UNIX date command.
-In general, you should use the date command with a modifier (the syntax is different between BSD and GNU forms), and format the output to epoch time.
+In general, you should use the date command with a modifier (the syntax is different between BSD and GNU forms), and format the output to epoch time or use an ISO 8601 format.

 EXAMPLES
 --------